IRIS-NITK/IRIS-RoR-Bootcamp-2022/week_4/README.md

 - [Authentication](./activity-tracker/authentication.md)

 ## Assignement 1
 After going through the resource on controllers, it is time to make your own!
-Create a contoller called `stats` that is invoked from the URL `/activities/stats/`.
+Create a contoller action called `stats` that is invoked from the URL `/activities/stats/`.
 This controller action should define at least two *instance variables*:

 - `total_duration`: The total duration of all activity logged.
 - `total_calories`: The total amount of calories burnt.